lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

         "MO: Matching Operator";
     }
     list matching-operator-value {
-      key "position";
+      key "index";
       uses tv-struct;
       description
         "Matching Operator Arguments, based on TV structure to allow several arguments.
          In RFC 8724, only the MSB matching operator needs arguments (a single argument, which is the number of most significant bits to be matched)";
     }
     leaf comp-decomp-action {
       type schc:cda-type;